-b.
-Screen Blocking

-i.
-An offensive screen block may occur anywhere on the field and shall take place without contact.
-The screen blocker is recommended to have their hands and arms at their sides or behind their back when screen blocking.
-Any use of the hands, arms, elbows, legs, or body to initiate contact that displaces an opponent during a screen block is illegal.
-A blocker may use their hand(s) or arm(s) to break a fall or retain their balance.
-Penalty: Personal Foul, Illegal Contact, 10 yards.

-c.
-Screen Blocking Fundamentals

-- i.
-A player who screens shall not do any of the following: - Initiate contact when blocking a stationary opponent from any direction.

-- Prevent an opponent from avoiding contact by (1) taking a position closer than a normal step behind a stationary opponent or (2) taking a position within 1 or 2 steps of a moving opponent so that the opponent cannot stop or change direction before contact. - After taking a legal position, move to maintain it, unless the screener moves in the same direction and path as the opponent.
-If a screener violates any of these provisions and contact results, they have committed a foul. - Penalty: Personal Foul, Illegal Contact, 10 yards.

-d.
-Guarding the Flag Belt
+- Prevent an opponent from avoiding contact by (1) taking a position closer than a normal step behind a stationary opponent or (2) taking a position within 1 or 2 steps of a moving opponent so that the opponent cannot stop or change direction before contact. - 3.
+After taking a legal position, move to maintain it, unless the screener moves in the same direction and path as the opponent.
+If a screener violates any of these provisions and contact results, they have committed a foul. - d.
+Guarding the Flag Belt - i.

-- i.
 A runner shall not flag guard by using their hands, arms, or ball to cause contact between the runner and an opponent that denies the opponent the opportunity to pull or remove the flag belt.
-Examples of flag guarding include, but are not limited to, the following: - Placing or swinging the hand or arm over the flag belt - Placing the ball in possession over the flag belt - Lowering the shoulders in such a manner which places the arm over the flag belt - Penalty: Flag Guarding, 10 yards.

-e.
-Stiff Arm

-The runner shall be prohibited from contacting the opponent with extended hand or arm.
-This includes the use of a "stiff arm" extended to ward off an opponent attempting to deflag/tag.
-Penalty: Personal Foul, Illegal Contact, 10 yards.
+Examples of flag guarding include, but are not limited to, the following: - 4.
+Placing or swinging the hand or arm over the flag belt - 5.
+Placing the ball in possession over the flag belt - 6.
+Lowering the shoulders in such a manner which places the arm over the flag belt - e.
+Stiff Arm - The runner shall be prohibited from contacting the opponent with extended hand or arm.
+This includes the use of a "stiff arm" extended to ward off an opponent attempting to deflag/tag. - f.
+Charge - i.

-f.
-Charge

-i.
 A runner shall not charge into nor contact an opponent in their path nor attempt to run between two opponents or between an opponent and a sideline, unless the space is such as to provide a reasonable chance for him/her to go through without contact.
 If a runner in their progress has established a straight line path, they may not be crowded out of the path, but if an opponent is able to legally establish a defensive position in that path, the runner must avoid contact by changing direction.
-Penalty: Personal Foul, Illegal Contact, 10 yards.